 - In most cases, provide residents access to an involved faculty advisor who is able to answer course and career related questions.

 Specialty community residence floors might be of particular interest to students who are interested in living in one of the University’s large dormitory-style residences.

 Specialty community residence houses might be of particular interest to students who are interested in living in one of the University’s small dormitory-style residences.

-For more information about specialty community residences, contact the Office of Residence Life at 617-353-4380, or visit any residence office.
+For more information about specialty community residences, contact Residence Life at 617-353-4380, or visit any residence office.